sushiroll4093/clone/Quick-Start.md

 If you are running Mac OS X, Arch Linux, Fedora, or Ubuntu Linux, there is [an automated script that will set up your environment](https://github.com/FreedomBen/canvas-development-tools/blob/master/CODES.sh).
 You may wish to go through the manual setup way at least once though to understand what is happening, but if you need a quick and (mostly) painless setup the script is there for you.

-1. Install the Prerequisites (see below, read the guide, installing the correct version of ruby and other tools may be challenging, you'll need curl and the ones noted below.
+1. Install the Prerequisites (see below, read the whole guide, installing the correct version of ruby and other tools may be challenging, you'll need curl, postgresql, ruby2.4 and the ones noted below.
 *as of 2017.06.18 ruby gems >=2.6.9 and bundler between 1.13.3 and 1.14.6... which isn't available on ubuntu 16.04)
-* Postgresql, Ruby2.4, bundler <=1.14.6 and some way to compile nokogiri-xmlsec-me-harder
+* Postgresql, Ruby2.4, bundler <=1.14.6 (and greater than 1.13.?) and some -dev packages such as libxmlsec1-dev to compile nokogiri-xmlsec-me-harder
 2. Download the script:  `curl -O https://raw.githubusercontent.com/FreedomBen/canvas-development-tools/master/CODES.sh`
 3. Make the script executable:  `chmod +x CODES.sh`
 4. Run the script (no args will print a help message):  `./CODES.sh --full`